Group classes for juvenile and adolescent dogs (4-18 months old)

 - customised training program including exercises and educational topics relevant to client and dog needs

 We currently offer Doggie High School classes at the following locations.
-For upcoming start dates please get in touch with the below contacts:
+For upcoming start dates please get in touch with the instructor:

 Contact: Bea Labady

 |RSPCA NSW Sydney Shelter||Dr Paws Veterinary Clinic North Ryde|